mmu-webdesign/Level4-web-term-1/CSS/css01/01-intro-css.md

 </figcaption>
 </figure>

-<!-- end div -->

 > How have we applied these styles?
 We will talk about that next.

+<!-- end div -->

+<p class="submit-work">Exercise 1 completed</p>

 <h2 class="deep">Deeper Learning</h2>